IanKWatts/docs/gitops.md

 The **Destinations** section defines the namespaces in which you may have Argo CD manage resources.
 This will be any of the four namespaces in your project.

 The resource allow and deny lists are there for general security.
 For example, you cannot create new namespaces in OpenShift or modify your ResourceQuota.

+Click 'Projects' again and click on your nonprod project.
+Note that the Source Namespaces and Destinations lists include only the non-prod namespaces.
+Additionally, the Namespace Resource Deny List includes `*/warden.devops.gov.bc.ca`; this prevents applications in the nonprod project from modifying the GitOpsTeam.

 Click the 'Applications' link to return to the main view.